TFNN/DOCS/README.md

 **Alright so lets set up a network:**
 ```
-// let's create our network structure.
+// let's create an instance of our network.
 network net;

 // and initialise the network ..